analogweb/analogweb-scala/README.md

 }
 ```

-and you will get them.
+Run and you can get them.

 ```
+$ sbt run
+...
 $ curl http://localhost:8080/ping
 PONG
 ```